sudhir9297/artions-blockchain-practice/README.md

-# Basic Sample Hardhat Project
+# Simple NFT marketplace using Hardhat

 This is a simple NFT market Place Project to create and buy NFT.